novacbn/svelte-pipeline/README.md

 Provides custom Javascript contexts and the Svelte Compiler as Svelte Stores, for REPLs, Editors, etc.

-> **NOTE**: As this package includes the Svelte Compiler as a dependency, it seriously balloons the size of the distributables and bundles.
+> **IMPORTANT**: As this package includes the Svelte Compiler as a dependency, it seriously balloons the size of the distributables and bundles.

 ## Demo